Step one of 13

 The road to adaptive management

-Examining the incentives and constraints to adaptive programming across the donor-implementer relationship – and how the behaviour that results influences market systems programming.
+Incentives and constraints to adaptive programming across the donor-implementer relationship and the effects on market systems programming.

 For adaptive management to work well, invest in: